Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

 Indeed, this is known as deconvolution kernel density estimator in literature.
-We shall adopt prior results of \citet{Fan1991} on its consistency to establish our results.
-We refer interested readers to \citet{WandJones94} for more details and properties of kernel density estimation.
+We shall adopt prior results of Fan \citet{Fan1991} on its consistency to establish our results.
+We refer interested readers to the textbook by Wand and Jones \citet{WandJones94} for more details and properties of kernel density estimation.